-(3) TPM Management
+(3) TBM Menerconont

-After the TPM chips have been enabled, the step stage of the process will be to collect Billocker reacovery keys.
+After the TPM chips have been enabled, the step stage of the process will be to collect Billocker recovery keys.
 Because I have chosen not to buy a Billocker management system, I will use code I have created to manage the retrieval and storage of Billocker recovery information.
-For this step, I used LANDesk (desktop management software) to deploy my TPM management scripted management software) to deploy my TPM management sorpted application.
-The TPM management does four things (1) Activates the TPM Chip, (2) takes ownership of the TPM, (3) adds protectors to the TPM, and (4) starts and pauses Billocker encryption.
+For this step, I used LANDesk (desktop management software) to deploy my TPM management scripted application.
+The TPM management does four things (1) Activates the

-The deliverables for this milestone is a report verifying that TPM Management was indeed successful and a user manual explaining the segments of code used in Bitlocker reporting and management. đ
+TPM.
+Chip, (2) takes ownership of the TPM, (3) adds protectors to the TPM, and (4) starts and pouses Bitlocker encryption.
+The deliverables for this milestone is a report verifying that TPM.

+Management was indeed successful and a user manual explaining the segments of code used in Bitlocker reporting and management. đ